Helmut01/replicateBE/README.md

 Three options are provided

 1. Estimated by the function `lme()` of library `nlme`.
-Employs degrees of freedom equivalent to SAS’ `DDFM=CONTAIN` and Phoenix WinNonlin’s `DF Residual`.
-Implicitly preferred according to the Q\&A document and hence, the default of the function.
+Employs degrees of freedom equivalent to SAS’ `DDFM=CONTAIN`, Phoenix WinNonlin’s `Degrees of Freedom Residual`, STATISTICA’s `GLM containment`, and Stata’s `dfm=anova`.
+Implicitly preferred according to the EMA’s Q\&A document and hence, the default of the function.

 <!-- end list -->